Chocolate Passion

 6. Follow the procedure in steps 1 through 5, substituting the ingredients

-late mousse layer, and pouring the milk chocolate mousse over the dark
+chocolate mousse layer, and pouring the milk chocolate mousse

 Make the white chocolate mousse layer: